scot-taylor-ibm/compare-comply/pos.md

 You can analyze purchase orders by calling the `POST /v1/purchase_orders` method.
 {: shortdesc}

 Purchase-order parsing is a beta feature.
 For information about beta features, see [Beta features](/docs/services/compare-comply?topic=compare-comply-release_notes#beta_features) in the [Release notes](/docs/services/compare-comply?topic=compare-comply-release_notes).
-You must request access to purchase-order parsing.
-Talk with your IBM representative for details.
+You must request access to purchase-order parsing by completing the following [form](https://datasciencex.typeform.com/to/Fjyf6t).
 {: important}

 You can parse and classify the contents of purchase orders in your [input document](/docs/services/compare-comply?topic=compare-comply-formats) by using the `POST /v1/purchase_orders` method.